Frail and malnourished, rescued hostage hopes war in Gaza ends ‘for all Palestinian and Israeli families’ - KESQ

 Al-Qadi was working as a security guard in Kibbutz Magen when he was taken 11 months ago.

-He told reporters on Wednesday that he spent a lot of his time in a tunnel, adding that he did not meet other hostages during his time in Gaza.
-“No one, no. Not once,” Al-Qadi said.
-His brother, Juma’a Al-Qadi, said he was “isolated alone” the entire time.
+He told reporters on Wednesday that he spent a lot of his time in a tunnel, and had not seen the sky for eight months before his rescue.
+He added that he did not meet other hostages during his time in Gaza.
+“No one, no. Not once,” his brother, Juma’a, said, adding that Al-Qad was “isolated alone” the entire time.

 Ali El-Ziyadne, whose brother and nephew were also kidnapped on October 7 and remain in Gaza, joined the Bedouin community to welcome Al-Qadi home.
 His brother, Youssef Ziyadne, and nephew, Hamza Ziyadne, have been held hostage by Hamas for 11 months, he said.

-Note: Clarification: This story has been updated to provide additional context on the current issues faced by the Bedouin community in Israel.